Super Monkey Ball (video game)

-Modes
+Gameplay

 Super Monkey Ball has three game modes: main game, party games, and mini-games.
 The mini-games are unavailable at first, and must be unlocked by earning 2,500 "play points" through playing the main game in single-player mode.

 Main game

 Reminiscent of Marble Madness and Labyrinth, the objective of the main game is to guide one of four playable monkeys (AiAi, MeeMee, Baby, and GonGon) encased in a transparent ball across a suspended series of platforms and through a goal.
 By moving the analog stick, the player tilts the entire set of platforms that make up a level, called a floor, and the ball rolls accordingly.
 If the ball falls off a floor (an event dubbed a fall out) or the in-game timer reaches zero, the player loses one of their three lives.
 The speed, in miles per hour, at which the ball is moving is displayed in the corner of the screen.
 Pausing the game and selecting the "View Stage" option allows one to rotate the camera around and examine the floor.
 A replay is presented after a floor's goal has been reached; replays can be saved to a memory card and viewed at whim.
 Every second remaining on the timer when a floor is completed adds 100 points to the player's score.
 Collectible bananas found throughout the game are also worth 100 points, while multipliers increasing the player's score by a factor of two or four are activated when a floor is finished in under half the allotted time or via a warp gate.
 The player receives an extra life for every 100 bananas collected.

 The main game features three difficulty levels—Beginner, Advanced, and Expert, consisting of 10, 30, and 50 floors each—as well as three modes—Normal, Practice, and Competition.
 Normal mode allows one to four players to take turns progressing through the arcade Monkey Ball, whereas competition mode involves two to four player simultaneous split screen races across a selection of floors.
 In practice mode, any floor already played in normal mode can be repeated indefinitely with no penalties for failure.
 In normal mode, the player experiences a game over when they have lost all of their lives, but is allowed five opportunities to continue; eventually, unlimited "continues" can be unlocked.
 Beginner Extra, Advanced Extra and Expert Extra floors are unlocked when each respective difficulty level is completed without losing a single life (or without using a continue in Expert)—and a hidden set of Master floors can be unlocked through playing the Extra floors without using a continue.